The Elms (Natchez, Mississippi): History

 The mansion was built in 1804.
 It contained two ground floor rooms, two second floor rooms, a two-room attic, and one chimney.
 A decade later, in 1815, it was extended with a new two-story wing, a formal parlor on the first floor and a master bedroom on the second floor.

 From 1825 to 1835, it served as the Presbyterian manse.
 In the early 1840s, it was used as a young ladies’ boarding school.
 In 1859, it belonged to Mrs and Mr Thomas Thornhill.

-Shortly after the American Civil War of 1861–1865, Mosely (John Posey) Drake (1817–1899) and Caroline (Love America) Drake (1823–1901) purchased the mansion.
+Shortly after the American Civil War of 1861–1865, Mosely (John Posey) Drake and Caroline (Love America) Drake purchased the mansion.
 It remains in their family.
 The present owner is Esther Carpenter, an artist and a chef.

 It has been listed on the National Register of Historic Places since November 7, 1976.
-It is used as a Bed & Breakfast.
+It is used as a bed & breakfast.
+As of July 18, 2025, the Elms is no longer operating as a B&B. The property is now for sale.
+Google the address above and you will find purchase information.